4d/docs/website/translated_docs/es/API/imapTransporterClass.md

 #### Descripción

-The `.getMIMEAsBlob()` function <!-- REF #imapTransporterClass.getMIMEAsBlob().Summary -->returns a BLOB containing the MIME contents for the message corresponding to the *msgNumber* or *msgID* in the mailbox designated by the `IMAP_transporter`<!-- END REF -->.
+The `.getMIMEAsBlob()` function <!-- REF #IMAPTransporterClass.getMIMEAsBlob().Summary -->returns a BLOB containing the MIME contents for the message corresponding to the *msgNumber* or *msgID* in the mailbox designated by the `IMAP_transporter`<!-- END REF -->.

 In the first parameter, you can pass either:

 *   *msgNumber*, an *integer* value indicating the sequence number of the message to retrieve or
 *   *msgID*, a *text* value indicating the unique ID of the message to retrieve.

 The optional *updateSeen* parameter allows you to specify if the message is marked as "seen" in the mailbox.
-You can pass:
+Puede pasar:

 *   **True** - to mark the message as "seen" (indicating the message has been read)
 *   **False** - para dejar intacto el estado "visto" del mensaje